 \section{Discussion}

-Our results indicate that a structured, value-aligned debate framework can substantially improve safety judgment accuracy while reducing inference costs.
-Across model scales, the Multi-Agent Judge attains higher agreement with human-labeled ground truth than alternative multi-agent configurations (Table \ref{tab:performance_cost_comparison}) and exhibits stronger generalization on Jailjudge-ID (Table \ref{tab:jailjudge_dataset}).
-These findings suggest that adversarial collaboration, rather than reliance on a single powerful judge, is an effective pathway to scalable LLM safety evaluation \cite{jailjudge, llm_as_a_judge_survey}.
+Our results indicate that a structured, value-aligned debate framework improves safety judgment accuracy while keeping inference cost within a practical range for the tested setting.
+Across model scales, the Multi-Agent Judge attains higher agreement with human-labeled ground truth than alternative multi-agent configurations (Table~\ref{tab:performance_cost_comparison}) and also generalizes better on JailJudge-ID (Table~\ref{tab:jailjudge_dataset}).
+For this task, structured adversarial collaboration is a viable alternative to relying solely on a single stronger judge~\cite{jailjudge, llm_as_a_judge_survey}.

-The framework’s gains appear to stem from two complementary design choices.
-First, value-aligned topic scaffolding constrains debate toward relevant safety aspects, reducing drift and bias observed in single-turn judges (Figure \ref{fig:agreement_matrix}).
-Second, iterative critic–defender exchanges help surface semantic intent and contextual cues characteristic of contemporary jailbreaks, which predominantly operate at the semantic level (Table \ref{tab:attack_comparison}).
-The ablation results further show that three debate rounds balance exploration and self-consistency, whereas additional rounds introduce error accumulation and noisy consensus in SLM agents (Table \ref{tab:performance_cost_comparison_ablation}).
-This aligns with reports that debate can enhance reasoning when carefully bounded \cite{debate_chat_eval}.
+Two parts of the framework appear to matter most.
+First, value-aligned topic scaffolding keeps the debate focused on relevant safety aspects, reducing the drift often seen in single-turn judges (Figure~\ref{fig:agreement_matrices}).
+Second, critic-defender interaction helps surface semantic intent and contextual cues that are especially important for the higher-ASR semantic attacks in HAJailBench (Table~\ref{tab:attack_comparison}).
+The ablation results further show that three debate rounds strike the best balance between exploration and stability, whereas longer debates introduce noise and error accumulation in SLM agents (Table~\ref{tab:performance_cost_comparison_ablation}).

-The cost–performance profile is favorable for operational deployment.
-Compared to frontier LLM judges, our SLM-first design achieves near-GPT-4o agreement at a fraction of the unit cost (Table \ref{tab:performance_cost_comparison}), enabling higher-throughput monitoring.
-While debate increases token consumption, the marginal costs remain modest relative to the accuracy gains up to the optimal round count.
-Moreover, the framework’s interpretable outputs enables further calibration and downstream automation.

-Several limitations warrant caution.
-The HAJailBench dataset, while large (12{,}000 instances), is anchored to 100 behaviors and a finite set of attack methods; distributional shifts may affect outcomes.
-The two-round annotation protocol, which references a large-model judge for discrepancy triage, may introduce bias.
-Predefined topics, though effective, could constrain detection of novel harms.
-SLM agents are susceptible to multi-turn error accumulation, and adaptive adversaries might learn to exploit the debate protocol.

-Future work includes dynamically learning alignment topics, incorporating uncertainty estimation, and adversary-in-the-loop evaluations to harden robustness.
-Cross-cultural calibration and human-in-the-loop feedback can mitigate value bias.
-Finally, integrating the framework with red-teaming pipelines and continuous auditing may enhance practical safety governance at scale.